 HalfCatSim

-HalfCatSim is a tool for simulation of nitrous oxide blowdown liquid bipropellant engines using a fuel piston.
-It is intended to be used in combination with the design principles given on this website so that anyone can create a liquid bipropellant engine both in practice and in theory - most sources will give you one or the other, but we strive to provide a complete solution.
+HalfCatSim is a tool for simulation of nitrous oxide blowdown liquid bipropellant motors using a fuel piston.
+It is intended to be used in combination with the design principles given on this website so that anyone can create a liquid bipropellant motor both in practice and in theory - most sources will give you one or the other, but we strive to provide a complete solution.

 The following is a brief guide to using HalfCatSim.
 All instructions needed to use the program are embedded in the spreadsheet.
 Please send any feedback to contact@halfcatrocketry.com or use our contact form.